+15102056986

 I do this for the thrills.
 I find it thrilling to witness the beginnings of great stories and meaningful progress on WIPs in action.
 Even more exciting is when a blocked writer breaks through from stuck to flow and gets to wallow in the amazing feeling of being a writer who writes again.

-Click below to check it out.
+Click below to check them out.

-2. Zoom chat with the coach (hey! that’s me!) before making a deposit or payment.
+Zoom chat with the coach (hey! that’s me!) before making a deposit or payment.

 For more information or to set this up, email [email protected].